saxena-19/Python/README.md

 ***MODULES***
 *Built-In Modules*
-Installed using pip
+--Installed using pip
-pip is a package manager where it install packages *External Modules*
+--pip is a package manager where it install packages *External Modules*
-Modules built by the external users
+--Modules built by the external users

 ***Variables***
-Variable is like a container that holds data .
+--Variable is like a container that holds data .
-For ex:--> a=23
+*For ex:--> a=23
            print(a)
            Here ,a will store the value to 23